Deep Dynamic Factor Models: Introduction

-Specifically, we adopt an asymmetric dynamic autoencoder structure on the common information, whose parameters are estimated via gradient-based backpropagation.
+The backbone of our modelling approach is provided by a dynamic autoencoder structure capturing the common information across variables, and whose parameters are estimated via gradient-based backpropagation.
 An autoencoder is a type of unsupervised learner that maps a number of variables (`input layer') into themselves (`output layer') by first `encoding' the variables' common information into a lower dimensional `code' (viz. non-linear factors), and then `decoding' it.
 Autoencoders are formed by a series of internal (hidden) layers each formed by a number of nodes (neurons).
-The encoding happens in the first half of the model, and it is the results of a series of non-linear point-wise transformations of linear combinations of inputs coming from the previous layer to the current one.
+The encoding happens in the first half of the model, and it is the results of a series of non-linear transformations of linear combinations of inputs coming from the previous layer to the current one.
 Each neuron in each layer operates one of these transformations.
 The sequence of layers provides `depth' to the neural net, while the number of neurons per layer provides `width'.
-Asymmetric autoencoder have several layers of encoding with (usually) a decreasing number of nodes (neurons), but only one layer of decoding.
 Autoencoders can be thought of as a nonlinear generalisation of principal component analysis \citep[see][]{hinton2006reducing}, which are able to transform very high-dimensional data into low-dimensional factors without having to assume a linear factor structure.\footnote{As discussed in \cite{baldi1989neural}, affine decoder and encoder without any nonlinearity and squared error loss will recover the same subspace of PCA.
 Moreover, when nonlinearity is added into the encoding network, PCA appears as one of the many possible representations \citep[see][]{bourlard1988auto, japkowicz2000nonlinear}.}